 1 White water rafting and swimming in the world’s most dangerous pool – Zambia

 On the Zambezi River, 23 rapids, sheer cliffs and gorgeous scenery await you at the Batoka Gorge.
 Imaginatively named The Stairway to Heaven, The Washing Machine, Devil’s Toilet and The Terminator, these rapids are a top draw for adrenaline junkies.
+And for this reason, it makes it to our top 10 adventures list.
 The best time to travel is between June to February, if you wish to navigate all 23.

 Don’t miss swimming in the aptly named Devil’s Pool – an ‘armchair’ at the edge of the Zambezi river

 In the dry season, a rock on the edge of the Victoria Falls forms a natural eddy, allowing people to swim in relative safety, just a few feet from the cascade.

 2 Shark cage diving in Gansbaai – South Africa

 Great White Sharks are seriously misunderstood, especially since Jaws and every other shark-themed movie scared us to death!
 However, sharks rarely attack humans.